Bijal1121/Zomato-Restaurant-Analysis-and-Prediction/README.md

-# 🍽️ Zomato Rating Prediction
+# 🍽️ Restaurant Rating Prediction

 A machine learning project to predict restaurant ratings based on key features such as delivery time, cost for two, outlet count, and cuisine variety, using real-world Zomato data.